-With time, our pets, whether dogs, cats, or even that little bedside aquarium, becomes an integral part of the family.
-The flooring in our home may make or break the decor, but as a pet parent we must be concerned not just about the typical wear and tear of the flooring, but also about its impact on our pet’s health.
-Do you know that marble floors can easily cause hip issues in dogs due its slippery nature?
-And let's not forget that dogs lick floor many times a day for a variety of reasons.
-So you need to pick the best pet friendly flooring which are not only durable but also easy for your pets.
+The flooring in our home may make or break the decor, but as a pet parent we must be concerned about its impact on our pet’s health.
+Marble floors easily cause hip issues in dogs due its slippery nature.
+And dogs lick floor many times a day for a variety of reasons so you need to pick pet friendly flooring which is not only durable but also easy for your pets.

-Scratching is one of the most common problems with pets and floors, particularly if their nails aren't kept short.
+Floors scratching is a common problem with pets particularly if their nails aren't kept short.
 Even if your pet doesn't scratch the floor, they might leave their mark by merely strolling, running, or jumping around.

 Dog’s excitement to welcome his owner

-The doorbell rings, your dog leaps off the couch and sprints along the hallway, barking, slipping or skidding around a corner, and sprinting to the front door.
-While the dog was sleeping on the couch, its body was automatically healing and repairing itself, with relaxed ligaments and tendons.
-He jumps off the couch and lands on tiles or flooring when the doorbell sounds.
-With such speed the body torques itself with pressure on front legs while the hind legs struggle for balance.
-The dog's only goal is to get to the door as quickly as possible, so he gathers all of his limbs and stands on all four legs to sprint to the entrance.
-He gets up and continues, only to tumble and hit the front door with the side of his neck.
+As the doorbell rings, our dog leaps off the couch and sprints along the hallway, barking, slipping or skidding around a corner, and sprinting to the front door.
+He jumps off the couch and lands on tiles or flooring.
+The body torques itself with pressure on front legs while the hind legs struggle to balance such speed; to get to the door as quickly as possible, so he gathers his limbs and stands on all four legs to sprint to the entrance.
+Only to tumble and hit the front door with the side of his neck.
 Looks natural and comical right?
 But the damage it can cause to your dog's body, however, is not amusing!
-Soft tissue injuries are very common - all because of flooring type.
+Soft tissue injuries are very common - because of flooring type.

 So how to choose the best pet friendly floorings?